Town of Nucla - A Vacation Destination to Trails and Adventure

 HIKING: We are surrounded by mountains, deserts and public land, so the hiking is amazing!
 Here are two trails that offer hikers a taste of the area.
 The Indian Trail (Forest Trail #500) is a primitive trail that travels through the Tabeguache Area.
 A 9.6 mile trail offers spectacular views of red rock cliffs in the Tabeguache Creek drainage as it descends 800 feet from Pinto Mesa to the creek bottom.
 The Tabeguache Area Trails is a 7-mile trail system near Nucla and rated moderate.
 Tabeguache Creek begins on the Uncompahgre Plateau.
 The trail's main fork slopes down quickly into a steep-walled canyon of red Wingate Sandstone, while the North Fork takes a more leisurely route, winding 5 miles through vibrant aspen forests before it dips into a red sandstone cliff canyon.

-SNOWMOBILING: 97 mile of groomed snowmobile trails in UNCOMPAHGRE NATIONAL FOREST with easy access to a large parking lot for trailers.
+SNOWMOBILING: 97 miles of groomed snowmobile trails in UNCOMPAHGRE NATIONAL FOREST with easy access to a large parking lot for trailers.
 Located on 25 Mesa Road, just outside of Nucla; parking depends on snow levels; West End Sledders, Colorado Snowmobile Association, gives snow conditions.

 HORSE BACK RIDING: Easy access to equestrian trails, plenty of parking for trailers or just ride from Town.
 The newly built, town owned, Nucla Rodeo Arena is complete and ready for open riding and events.
 There also pens with water and trailer parking on site.
-Call Town Hall: 970-864-7351 Spring/Summer Events: Nucla Round Up & Tabeguache Trail Riders Gymkhana Series.
+Call Town Hall: 970-864-7351 | Spring/Summer Events: Nucla Round Up & Tabeguache Trail Riders Gymkhana Series

 FISHING: Anglers preferring to fly-fish cast your line in Naturita Creek, San Miguel River, Hamilton Creek, Dry Creek, Big Bucktail Creek, Little Bucktail Creek, Forty-seven Creek, Shavano Creek, Cottonwood Creek, Campbell Creek and North Fork Tabeguache Creek.